raihua/algorithmic-playground/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute the code for personal and commercial purposes.
+This project is licensed under the [Creative Commons Zero v1.0 Universal](LICENSE), which means you're free to use, modify, and distribute the code for personal and commercial purposes.
 However, please attribute the original authors and provide a link back to this repository.

 Happy coding and algorithm exploration!